ml-research/PWN/README.md

 It evolved from the implementation of the seminal work named "RECOWNs" [1], presented at the 4th Workshop on Tractable Probabilistic Modeling (TPM 2021) @ UAI 2021.

 The repository depends solely on PyTorch.
-It also contains PyTorch implementations of other existing methods, e.g. Whittle SPNs [2], Conditional SPNs [3] or Spectral RNNs [4].
+It also contains PyTorch implementations of other existing methods, e.g., Whittle SPNs [2], Conditional SPNs [3], and Spectral RNNs [4].

 The employed dataset "Retail" and its related information have been removed from the repository due to a confidentiality agreement (NDA).
 Please, do not hesitate to open an issue or to write an e-mail to <nthoma@nilsthoma.de> if this causes issues in reproducing the results.

 ###### [1] Thoma, N.; Yu, Z.; Ventola, F.; and Kersting, K. RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting.
 4th Workshop on Tractable Probabilistic Modeling (TPM 2021) @ UAI 2021.

 ###### [2] Yu, Z.; Ventola, F.; and Kersting, K. Whittle Networks: A Deep Likelihood Model for Time Series.
-In International Conference on Machine Learning (ICML 2021).
+International Conference on Machine Learning (ICML 2021).

 ###### [3] Shao, X.; Molina, A.; Vergari, A.; Stelzner, K.; Peharz, R.; Liebig, T.; and Kersting, K. Conditional sum-product networks: Imposing structure on deep probabilistic architectures.
-In International Conference on Probabilistic Graphical Models (PGM 2020).
+International Conference on Probabilistic Graphical Models (PGM 2020).

 ###### [4] Wolter, M.; Gall, J.; and Yao, A. Sequence Predic-tion Using Spectral RNNs.
-In International Conference on Artificial Neural Networks.
+International Conference on Artificial Neural Networks.
 2020.

 ## Setup

-This will clone the repo, install a Python virtual environment (requires Python 3.8), and the required packages.
+This will clone the repository, install a Python virtual environment (requires Python 3.8), and the required packages.

     git clone https://github.com/ml-research/PWN.git
     cd PWN